 - And that's pretty much how to decorate this simple buttercream flowers cake.

 Simple Buttercream Flowers

-I had 2 types of buttercream flowers on this flowers in a pond cake , ie. 5 petal flowers in dark blue and turquoise and lilies in white.
+I had 2 types of buttercream flowers on this buttercream flowers cake , ie. 5 petal flowers in dark blue and turquoise and lilies in white.
 Here is how I colored all the flowers and leaves on my cake:

-The blue and turquoise flowers were piped using Wilton petal tip #101 while the white 'lilies' were piped directly on the cake using tips #18 & #16.
+I used Wilton petal tip #101 for the blue and turquoise flowers and tips #18 & #16 for the white 'lilies'.
+You can pipe the lilies directly onto the cake.
 To make the lilies, I piped one star on the cake, lifted the nozzle completely, and then piped another one on top of the earlier star.

 I have put together a separate page on how to pipe the 5 petal buttercream flowers, step by step.
 You can read all about it here (or click on the image below):